If you dread taking notes in class because you know you’ll never make sense of your frantic scrawls later on, this

 For a detailed guide on how to take better notes with the Cornell Note Method, check out our very own built-in Cornell Notes templates.
 Extend your understanding beyond traditional pen and paper.
-With NoteLedge, you can add whole new dimensions of detail to your Cornell Notes with images, audio, and even video clips.
+With NoteLedge, you can add whole new dimensions of detail to your Cornell Notes with images, audio, and even video clips, and review notes after class in a more efficient way.

 Having trouble keeping track of your online learning?
 Now you can take effective notes on NoteLedge for Windows and switch effortlessly between desktop and mobile devices as you learn on the go.